-- 4. After refueling, push the fuel filler cap closed until it snaps and locks. - 5.
+- 4. After refueling, align the latch in the cap with the slot in the filler neck.
+Push the cap into the filler neck until it snaps and locks. - 5.
 Remove the ignition key from the cap.

 Engine oil quality is a major factor that affects both the performance and the service life of the engine.